xmiolo/xmiolo/README.md

 # 🚀 Expertise

-My main focus is back-end development, where I specialize in Java for the web.
+My main focus is back-end development, where I specialize in Java for web.
 I have extensive knowledge of Java, Spring and JavaScript. </br>
 I love working on the back end because it allows me to combine my problem solving skills with creative solutions to deliver the best possible resolution.

 # 💻 Tech Stack